 Tapioca starch is one of the most useful starches to have in the kitchen.
 It binds well, gels when heated with liquids, and most people tolerate it well.
 It’s common in popular drink, boba tea.
 The boba pearls come from tapioca starch.
 Tapioca is also present in tapioca pudding, which is creamy with firm tapioca gel providing the bulk.

-In gluten-free cooking and baking, tapioca starch provides binding in the recipes as well as browning and crisp edges in things like gluten free snickerdoodles.
+In gluten-free flour making, cooking and baking, tapioca starch provides binding in the recipes as well as browning and crisp edges in things like gluten free snickerdoodles.
+I love using it in my own gluten-free flour blend and almost everything else I bake GF with!

 Gums and other Binding Agents